Arnaz87/aulua/readme.md

-# Lua cobre compiler
+# Lua auro compiler

-Compiles **Lua 5.4** code to the [Cobre VM](https://github.com/Arnaz87/cobrevm).
+Compiles **Lua 5.4** code to the [Cobre VM](https://github.com/Arnaz87/aurovm).
 Written in itself in 6K lines of code.

-You can play with it [here](http://arnaud.com.ve/cobre/), working with the Javascript [implementation](https://github.com/Arnaz87/cobreweb) of Cobre.
+You can play with it [here](http://arnaud.com.ve/auro/), working with the Javascript [implementation](https://github.com/Arnaz87/auroweb) of Cobre.

 **Lisence**: This project is free software, published under the [MIT License](https://opensource.org/licenses/MIT)

 # Usage

-First you need [Culang](https://github.com/Arnaz87/culang) installed to compile the core library, then run `bash build.sh install`, this will compile all source files into cobre modules, both lua and culang code, and install them in the system.
+First you need [Culang](https://github.com/Arnaz87/culang) installed to compile the core library, then run `bash build.sh install`, this will compile all source files into auro modules, both lua and culang code, and install them in the system.

-Once installed, the command `cobre culua test.lua` will compile test.lua into a cobre module `test`, then you can run `cobre test` to execute it. `lua culua/init.lua test.lua` can be used instead, before installing the cobre modules.
+Once installed, the command `auro aulua test.lua` will compile test.lua into a auro module `test`, then you can run `auro test` to execute it. `lua aulua/init.lua test.lua` can be used instead, before installing the auro modules.

 # Missing features